The Dismemberment Plan: 2003–2010: Post-breakup activity

-2010–2015: Reunion, Uncanney Valley and inactivity
+2010–2015: First reunion and Uncanney Valley

 On September 13, 2010, The Washington Post's Click Track reported that the band would reunite for a tour, in support of Barsuk Records' reissue of 1999's Emergency & I. "We're not planning a new record," bassist Eric Axelson told Click Track.
 "But we're doing these shows and taking it day to day after that."
 The 2011 tour kicked off with a performance on Late Night with Jimmy Fallon, followed by three Washington, D.C. shows (two at the 9:30 Club, one at the Black Cat) January 21–23.
 The band would play 10 more shows in 2011, including high-profile appearances at the Pitchfork Music Festival in Chicago and the annual "Roots Picnic" in Philadelphia.

 In August 2012, wanting to play "a couple of small, sweaty summer shows like we used to do", the Dismemberment Plan played small-venue shows in Baltimore and Fredericksburg, Va where they debuted eight new songs.
 As of August 13, 2012, according to Travis Morrison, "We have a bunch more [new songs] coming so we're going back to the lab to work on brand new ones and tweak these.
 No plans for recording as of yet, although certainly those conversations are happening now."
 Shortly thereafter, the band announced that they would be playing the Virgin FreeFest in October, along with two more accompanying shows.

 On July 16, 2013, the band shared "Waiting", the lead single from their forthcoming fifth album Uncanney Valley, which could initially be heard by calling the promotional phone number 252-64-DPLAN.
 Two more singles, "Invisible" and "Daddy Was a Real Good Dancer", were released on August 19 and September 11 respectively.

-On October 15, 2013, the band released Uncanney Valley on Partisan Records.
+On October 15, 2013, the band released their fifth studio album Uncanney Valley on Partisan Records.

 In November 2013, the band played the final holiday camp edition of the All Tomorrow's Parties festival in Camber Sands, England.

-The band last updated their website in October 2014, and as of May 2022 is inactive, though no announcement by the band has been made on its status.
-The band's final show to date was a New Year's Eve concert in 2014 at the Brighton Music Hall in Boston, Massachusetts.
+Following a New Year's Eve concert in 2014 at the Brighton Music Hall in Boston, Massachusetts, the group went on hiatus, and no announcement was made by the band on its status.